 The 2014 campaign saw Denver finish 16-3, and a perfect 6-0 in the program's first season in the BIG EAST.
 Tierney and the Pioneers won both the BIG EAST Regular Season and the BIG EAST Tournament titles in 2014.
 After a 3-2 start, the Pioneers reeled off 13-straight games, including NCAA Tournament wins over No. 9 North Carolina (9-5) and No. 12 Drexel (15-6).

-Tierney's impact on the student-athletes at Denver has already resulted in seven USILA First Team All-Americans (program's first seven), seven USILA Second Team All-Americans, three USILA Third Team All-Americans, 13 USILA All-America Honorable Mention selections, nine USILA Scholar All-Americans, one ECAC Offensive Player of the Year, two BIG EAST Attackmen of the Year, three BIG EAST Midfielders of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year, one BIG EAST Defensive Player of the Year and Specialist of the Year, two BIG EAST Goalkeepers of the Year, 32 all-conference first team selections and 15 all-conference second team selections.
-Tierney has also been renowned as one of the country's best evaluators of talent, as he has had a remarkable impact on his newcomers, including 2015 freshman Trevor Baptiste, who won the most faceoffs of any freshman in NCAA history.
-In 2014, freshman Zach Miller was named the Inside Lacrosse Freshman of the Year.
+Tierney's impact on the student-athletes at Denver has resulted in eight USILA First Team All-Americans (program's first eight), nine USILA Second Team All-Americans, three USILA Third Team All-Americans, 16 USILA All-America Honorable Mention selections, nine USILA Scholar All-Americans, one ECAC Offensive Player of the Year, three BIG EAST Attackmen of the Year, four BIG EAST Midfielders of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year, one BIG EAST Defensive Player of the Year and Specialist of the Year, two BIG EAST Goalkeepers of the Year, 38 all-conference first team selections and 18 all-conference second team selections.

 Tierney was also named the ECAC Coach of the Year twice.
 Prior to the start of the season, Tierney was honored as US Lacrosse Magazine's Person of the Year for 2009.

-In his 32 years of coaching, Tierney has amassed a resume that includes seven NCAA Championships, nine NCAA championship final appearances, 14 NCAA Final Four appearances, 21 quarterfinal appearances, 14 Ivy League Championships, two ECAC Championships, two BIG EAST Championships, three ECAC Regular Season titles and three BIG EAST Regular Season titles.
-He compiled a career record of 238-86 at Princeton and has a career collegiate record of 368-121 for an impressive .753 winning percentage.
+In his 33 years of coaching, Tierney has amassed a resume that includes seven NCAA Championships, nine NCAA Final appearances, 15 Championship Weekend appearances, 22 quarterfinal appearances, 14 Ivy League Championships, two ECAC Championships, two BIG EAST Championships, three ECAC Regular Season titles and four BIG EAST Regular Season titles.
+He compiled a career record of 238-86 at Princeton and has a career collegiate record of 381-125 for an impressive .753 winning percentage.

 THE PRINCETON YEARS